 GUSTAV LAUBEN.
-In the rather complex Gustav Lauben example (glauben is 'to believe' in German), different characters form different beliefs about Gustav Lauben.
+In the rather complex Gustav Lauben example ('glauben' is 'to believe' in German), different characters form different beliefs about Gustav Lauben.
 Because of that, they attach different senses to the name 'Gustav Lauben'.
 Then there is a question about the sense that speaker attaches to the indexical 'I'.
 As the text shows, the example was initially supposed to illustrate the use of indexical expressions, such as 'I', 'today', 'now'.
-We skip this large subject in our course.
-We have to explain Frege's remarks on the senses of proper names.
+This subject (which we skip in our course) is interwoven with the subject of the senses of proper names.